 Pension

 Your pension consists of several parts.
-You can take out occupational pension from the age of 61 and public pension from the age of 63.
+You can take out occupational pension and public pension from the age of 63.
 You must apply yourself and decide how and when you want to take out your pension.

 Check how much is paid in to your pension plan - every month